 Curriculum for MPH in Leadership

-Curriculum for MPH in Leadership programs includes a variety of coursework.
-Since leadership in public health focuses on collaboration between many sectors of public health, students can expect to take courses in several realms of the field, not just courses related specifically to leadership.
+The MPH in Leadership curriculum includes a variety of coursework.
+Since leadership in public health focuses on collaboration across many sectors, students can expect to take courses in several realms of the field, not just those specifically related to leadership.
 Below is a list of example courses students may take:

 Project Management Principles & Practices.
-This course focuses on project management skills that are applicable to organizations within the public health sphere.
-Students will learn about topics such as the lifecycle of a project, how to improve project management systems, and how to achieve maximum efficiency when working as an organizational team.
+This course focuses on project management skills applicable to organizations in the public health sector.
+Students will learn about topics such as the project lifecycle, improving project management systems, and achieving maximum efficiency when working as an organizational team.

 Principles in Public Health Leadership.
 This course will introduce students to major concepts and theories in public health leadership.
-Topics may include models of leadership, ethics in leadership, and how to approach and impart change at various community levels.
+Topics may include leadership models, leadership ethics, and approaches to implementing change at various community levels.

 Political and Policy Analysis.
 This course will teach students how to analyze policy and approach issues with a goal of actionable change.
 Topics covered include cost-benefit analysis, consensus building, and policy assessment.